13 Clever Starbucks Hacks That Can Save You Big Money

 11. Don’t Buy Bottled Water

 Here’s a tip that saves money at Starbucks and everywhere else, for that matter.
-Order a cup of water.
+Order a cup of water instead of buying bottled.
 The baristas will happily give it to you — and you won’t pay $2.65 for that plastic bottle of H2O.
+Some stores may charge for the cup.

 12. Order a Coffee Traveler

-If you’re in a group of two to 12, order your coffee in bulk with a coffee traveler of Pike Place Roast, Veranda Blend, Dark Roast, or Decaf Pike Place Roast.
+If you’re in a group of two to 12, order your coffee in bulk with a coffee traveler of Pike Place Roast, Veranda Blend, Dark Roast or Decaf Pike Place Roast.
 At around $20 each, these travelers can be a great money saver — you’ll get the equivalent of 12 8-fl-oz cups of coffee (96 fl. oz) and cups to go.
-Since a normal short coffee is around $2.50 plus tax, paying $1.66 per serving is a great cost savings.
+A normal short coffee is around $2.50 plus tax, but you’ll pay $1.66 per serving with this Starbucks hack.

 13. A Treat That’s Always Free

-This cup of whipped cream for your dog is a free canine concoction Starbucks calls a Puppuccino.
+Looking for a little something extra?
+A tiny cup of whipped cream for your dog is a free canine concoction Starbucks calls a Puppuccino.
 Be sure to ask for one inside or even in the drive-through.
-Usually, a human drink needs to be purchased to get the Puppuccino on the house.
+Usually, you need to buy a human drink to get the Puppuccino on the house.

 Veteran journalist Katherine Snow Smith is a former staff writer at The Penny Hoarder.
 She covers ways to make money, save money and other topics.
 Her work has appeared in the Tampa Bay Times, Charlotte Business Journal and Greenville (S.C.)
 News.
 Former contributor Nick Loper contributed to this report.